chanweibin/DataAutomation/README.md

 1. Remove get serial number and model number, get those info from CheckModel and CheckSN (from initDut)
 2. Use df.merge(df2, on="Name"), sort keep it off
 3. Make dataFrame for each test, only keep programming accuracy result for one, where graph is going to be gen from there (programming)
+3.1.
+Use lookup() to catagorize data into multiple dataframe
 4. Only takes raw data, then calculate specs
 5. Tempco
 6. Add option to collect only data, or plot graph